 The pains will become more regular and last for longer as labour progresses.
-Between contractions, you will have no pain.
-So, if you are getting a contraction every seven minutes, lasting 45 seconds, then for over six minutes you will be pain free!
-The advice for coping with contractions at home is:
+Between contractions, you should have no pain.
+When you are experiencing irregular contractions and you do not require pain relief the advice is to:

 Keep active - movement is great for helping with pain and for encouraging labour.
 Stay upright during the contraction and try swaying and rocking your pelvis as the contraction reaches the peak.
 Sitting and swaying on an inflated gym ball is also a great way of staying active.